avengerandy/MemoNest/README.md

     interaction <-- client
 ```

-This system consists of five main layers:
+This system consists of six main layers:

 * `entity`: Defines the core business entities.
 * `repository`: Handles data access, reading and writing entity data.
 * `formatter`: Formats and validates data to ensure it complies with the required specifications.
 * `interaction`: Manages interactions with external systems (such as clients).
 * `service`: Executes business logic and coordinates other layers.
+* `factory`: Responsible for creating and assembling all components, handling dependency injection, and managing strategies for various use cases.

 ### process Overview